simonc56/rtorrent-disk-checker/README.md

 - test is done on every torrents folders, not just /
 - slack notifications
 - no permanent cache update needed
+- allow to exceptionally bypass disk check with label 'bypass'

 ## Script Explanation